Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Topological invariant

 \subsection{Many-body (MB) model}

-In the TB model, since the electron with wavenumber $k$ interacts only with the electron of wavenumber $-k$, we can clearly write down the ground state in the momentum space, and calculate the winding number, as a topological invariant defined by the coefficients of momentum-space ground state.
-However, if the interaction $V$ is introduced, the one-particle representation of the ground state is difficult to obtain analytically in general~\footnote{Note that the exact solution is shown in the special case~\cite{Katsura2015,Miao2017}.}, because the interaction hybridizes all electrons with any momentum,
+In the TB model, since the electron with wavenumber $k$ interacts only with the electron of wavenumber $-k$, we can clearly write down the GS in the momentum space, and calculate the winding number, as a topological invariant defined by the coefficients of momentum-space GS.
+However, if the interaction $V$ is introduced, the one-particle representation of the GS is difficult to obtain analytically in general~\footnote{Note that the exact solution is shown in the special case~\cite{Katsura2015,Miao2017}.}, because the interaction hybridizes all electrons with any momentum,

-Thus, the ground state is not the direct-product form of the bogolon wavefunctions.
+Hence, the GS is not the direct-product form of the bogolon wavefunctions.
 Instead of the TB winding number \equref{wn-tb}, we adopt the MB winding number~\cite{Gurarie2011,Manmana2012,Li2018} given by,

 where $\mbf{G}_k$ represents the $2\times 2$ matrix of the Green functions of zero frequency,

 with

 For instance, by using \equref{Kitaev-tb},\equref{egs-tb} and \equref{gs-tb}, we can obtain the matrix $\mbf{G}_k$ in the TB model as